dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  I'm an optimist in the sense that I believe humans are noble and honorable, and some of them are really smart.
-I have a very optimistic view of individuals.
+  My mother said I must always be intolerant of ignorance but understanding of illiteracy.
+That some people, unable to go to school, were more educated and more intelligent than college professors.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1416 days)
+## 🌟 Experiences (1417 days)

 ### 🧮 Programming languages